Peter Guttman (photographer): Books

 "Peter Guttman: Faces of the World," a complete chapter of the "Kodak Guide to Shooting Great Travel Pictures" featured his career and portrait work.
 A chapter about Guttman's work and accomplishments, based on interviews with the New York Institute of Photography, appears in "Top Travel Photo Tips: From Ten Pro Photographers."

-Guttman also created the "Photographic" series, for Skyhorse Publishing including "Christmas in America: A Photographic Celebration of the Holiday Season" now in its second edition as well as Guttman's sixth hardcover book, "Extreme Adventure: A Photographic Exploration of Wild Experiences" which includes ice climbing in the Rockies, land yachting in the Mojave Desert and scaling the girders of Australia's Sydney Harbour Bridge.
+Guttman also created the "Photographic" series, for Skyhorse Publishing including "Christmas in America: A Photographic Celebration of the Holiday Season," now in its third edition, as well as Guttman's sixth hardcover book, "Extreme Adventure: A Photographic Exploration of Wild Experiences" which includes ice climbing in the Rockies, land yachting in the Mojave Desert and scaling the girders of Australia's Sydney Harbour Bridge.
 His seventh book, "By the Sea: A Photographic Voyage Around the Blue Planet" portrays earth's nautical cultures from canoe flotillas of grass-skirted warriors in Irian Jaya to mailboat journeys through Norwegian fjords.
 Guttman's eighth book, "Children Around the World: A Photographic Treasury of the Next Generation" provides a comprehensive survey of the planet's youth, and a roster of their intriguing, exotic habitats that range widely from Saudi Arabia to Mali.
 That book was published in a Japanese edition as well.

+The third book series created by Guttman debuted in 2024 with the publication of American Character: Surprising Portraits of an Unseen Nation, a critically acclaimed peek into various somewhat-obscure cultural lifestyles existing across the United States.
+Launching the “Surprising” series, this book examines cultures such as the Yupik walrus hunters, Texan rattlesnake wranglers, and Cajun bayou dwellers, among others.
+Guttman’s tenth hardcover book Secret Wonders: Surprising Adventures for the Intrepid Traveler focuses on little-known tourist destinations and travel experiences.